Constraints on nonlocality in networks from no-signaling and independence: Appendix 3: Comparison to Finner inequality

-We compare this criterion to our NSI constraint \eqref{nice2}.
-From Fig. (\ref{finner_fig}), we see that our NSI constraint is mostly stronger than the Finner inequality \eqref{Finner}.
+We compare this criterion to our NSI constraint \eqref{SM:nice2}.
+From Supplementary Figure~\ref{finner_fig}, we see that our NSI constraint is mostly stronger than the Finner inequality \eqref{Finner}.
 However, this is not the case in general, as there is a small region (around the deterministic points $P_{+++}$ and $P_{---}$) where the Finner inequality is stronger.